intel/FdtBusPkg/Docs/DeviceDrivers.md

 ...
 ```

-### A more involved "library driver" example
+### More Complex Example

 See [FdtPciPcdProducerLib](../Library/FdtPciPcdProducerLib).

 This library is linked into a number of drivers,
 including CpuDxe.
-The latter is a dependency for FdtBusPkg (as it
+The latter is a dependency for FdtBusDxe (as it
 publishes `EFI_CPU_IO2_PROTOCOL`), so it is not possible to use a
 `[Depex]` dependency on `gEfiDtIoProtocolGuid`.
 Instead, if
 `LocateHandleBuffer` fails because the library is used before